Being a call center agent isn’t an easy job.

 6. Create SMART Goals

-Setting an achievable and clear goal is an important aspect of call center motivation.
+Setting an achievable and clear goal is important to call center motivation.
 You can do that by making it a SMART goal:

 - S: Specific